 TP: The book features brief histories of the hotels: El Escambron Beach Club, The Hotel Americana, The Caribe Hilton, The Hotel Cerromar, The Condado Beach Vanderbilt, The Hotel Dorado Beach, El Conquistador, El Convento (which, still exists), La Concha, the Mayaguez Hilton Resort, The Hotel Normandie, The Sheraton, and The Marriott.
 Also, nightclubs and cabarets such as The Hipocampo, El Josco, El Sombrero, Monte Casino, Tres Palmas, Club Caborrojeño, San Juan 2000, Collage, Lomas del Sol, Tropicana, Ochos Puertas, Granada Lounge, La Rue, and Club del Campo among others.
 In the 70s things began to change.

 QT: Yes, the singers and crooners went out of fashion.
 Also, artists started performing shows for large crowds at stadiums and outdoor performance spaces.

 TP: Several social and economic factors also played a role.

 QT: The rise in crime led to a decrease in artistic musical presentations.
 People were afraid to go out.
 Also, the “regulars” who were most likely to attend nightclubs and cabarets sought other forms of entertainment.
 Also, the availability of videos and cable television had a negative impact on the music scene.
-I led perhaps the last house band at The Club Caribe, which closed in 1988.
+I led one of the last house bands at The Club Caribe, which closed in 1988.

 TP: Which marked the end of an era.

 QT: As I mention in the book, “Todo a tono con su Epoca!”
-(Loose translation: Everything in tune with the times).
+(Everything in tune with the times).